- Therapy Modalities Glossary

 Techniques Used

-How does Neuro-Linguistic Programming (NLP) work?
+How does Neuro Linguistic Programming Therapy work?

 A core premise of neuro-linguistic programming (NLP) is that humans don’t ultimately “know” reality, only the versions we have constructed.
 Neuro-linguistic programming works, in large part, by exploring and challenging constructed realities, limitations, and biases, so clients can more effectively promote positive outcomes in their lives.